-His paintings wandering among reality, Eastern and Western fairy tales, as well as fables, transforming themselves as carriers of metaphors and symbols, and finally, presenting the hybrid images to the audiences.
+In the graphic world of Zhao Yang, it is common to find virtual figures and absurd images in the same painting, while each of them respectively represents different ideas, which strengthen the visual appealing by highlighting contradictions.
+Implicit and dramatic elements always get united in the flat space-time created by him.
+His paintings wander among reality, Eastern and Western fairy tales, as well as fables, transform them into metaphors and symbols, and finally present the hybrid images to the audience.
 Figures in Zhao Yang’s paintings are always strange, even hilarious.
 They stand like monuments on the paintings, transmitting nihilism and romanticism.
-The diversity of paintings is controlled within a region of conflict and anxiety by the artist.
+The diversity and identity of painting are controlled within a region of conflict and anxiety by the artist.

 Zhao Yang always paints daily trifles which he endows them with different understanding and interpretations.
 Expressing memories and narratives using his own visual language, he is more like a director rather than a painter.
 Figures in the paintings are actors, posing for the director to fulfill his requirement.
 All these experiences, emotions, histories, stories and feelings are expressed out smoothly with Zhao’s plain painting language.